3ep-one/urlshortener/README.md

 'handeler.ini' contain http listener configuration 'config.ini' contain url shortener configuration

-After running the urlshortener you cabn send POST request JSON with format {"url": "www.eample.com/sddf324sdf"} and recieve JSON response with format {"url" : "shorturl.com/asd"}
+After running the urlshortener you can send POST request JSON with format {"url": "www.eample.com/long_url_example"} and recieve JSON response with format {"url" : "shorturl.com/exp"}

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.